mlysle/scripts/README.md

 	bspc rule -a dropdown sticky=on state=floating center=on rectangle=1000x800+0+0
 2. Add newscratch keybinds to your window manager.

-## search
+## newsearch
-Browser-independent search utility using dmenu and wmctrl .
+Browser-independent search utility using dmenu and wmctrl.

 ###Usage examples:
 * "wt query" - searches wiktionary for the definition of *query* in English.